qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 versions (_triangle_ arrows left hand or _flat_ arrows right hand) you can compile this second arrow cluster to be completed with navigation keys (Home, End, PageUp, PageDown).

-      Weighing the options …

-To get arrow keys under easy reach, it may be good to realize that you can in any case quite easily reach the `_MOV` layer in three ways.
-Both a hold and a toggle can be done by the left hand alone.
-①  press and hold the 4th key on the 1st row;
-②  hold the left shift key for a short while, toggles;
-②  hardest: by toggling first to the `_FUN` layer, and then toggle to `_MOV`.

-The *arrow* hardware layout with the compile option for arrow cluster, allows additionally a toggle to the `_MOV` layer done only by the right hand, and those arrows being there for the right hand.

-If you use a tiling *window manager* (such as i3wm), you may want to press GUI with an arrow quite often.
-If the GUI is displaced by the arrow cluster on `_MOV`, you will need to activate the movement layer (`_MOV`) *after* Base layer GUI.
-To have to press keys in a specific order is slightly less comfortable.
-To resolve this you can activate the left side additional hardware key (‛South Paw’ or ‛Command’) as well, and configure it as a GUI.

-Options to compile it that way are mentioned below the layer.
-You can find the configuration block and mentioned option in `./user_config.h`.

 ![Minivan layout Image MOV 3 defaultf](http://socialism.nl/misc/minivan/minivan_mov_layer_flat_hw-basic_vb.jpg)